GaetanLepage/phd-manuscript/sections/3_ssl/3_multi_source/2_method.typ

 #gaet[
   Should we talk about train/val/test splits ?
 This could also be put in the "training" paragraph of the "method".\
   Also, this is the same one as in single-source.

+  Talk about the size (in GB) of the dataset
 ]

 #gaet[